qmk/qmk_firmware/docs/newbs_getting_started.md

 QMK maintains a WSL distro with the CLI and all necessary dependencies.

-Alternatively, if you'd like to manually install against the WSL distro of your choice, follow the `Linux` part of this guide after installing WSL.

 #### Prerequisites

 You will need to install WSL.
 Follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).